anthonygfrn/flask-microblog/README.md

-#Flask Repo for Learning
+# Flask Repo for Learning

-To run:
+# How to run in local system

 flask run